vividecko/DumpZone/README.md

 1. Open your command line and `cd` (change directory) to whatever directory you want the server to be in.
 2. Clone the repo: `git clone https://github.com/vividecko/DumpZone`
 3. Now you have all the files in a folder called `DumpZone`.
 Run the installation script inside: that means running `.\install.bat` on the command line (**with admin privileges**), or right-clicking `install.bat` in File Explorer and selecting "Run as Administrator".
 Follow any instructions you see in the installation script.
-3. Now you have all the files in a folder called `DumpZone`.
-Run the installation script inside: that means running `.\install.bat` on the command line (**with admin privileges**).
-It might only work from the command line.
-Follow any instructions you see in the installation script.
 4. Install MySQL according to [this tutorial](https://www.prisma.io/dataguide/mysql/setting-up-a-local-mysql-database).
 5. Run `mysql` from the command line and log in with your MySQL root user password.
 (If `mysql` is not recognized as a command, you can specify the full path to the executable file - probably under something like `C:\Program Files\MySQL\MySQLsomethingsomething\bin\mysql` in Windows.)
 6. Using the `mysql` command, issue `CREATE DATABASE homemath;`.